-Inhabited since the Iron Age, the Edinburgh Castle is a symbol of Scottish antiquity, a landmark that today has become one of the country’s most famous.
+Calling all history buffs - Edinburgh Castle has been inhabited since the Iron Age, and provides a fascinating glimpse into Scotland’s ancient past.
 Once the residence of Scottish royalty, the fort today beams with historical landmarks, including the One O’Clock Gun, a WWII-era gun that fires a shot every day at 1 pm.
-Walk the Royal Mile on a sunny day—and don’t forget to quench your thirst with one of the many pubs on Edinburgh’s most famous walk.
+Edinburgh Castle is located on the Royal Mile - Scotland’s most famous road.
+Once you’ve seen all the castle has to offer, be sure to walk along this gorgeous street and quench your thirst with a pint at one of the many pubs.
+Less

 Foodies will love the vibrant culinary scene on offer in Edinburgh and Glasgow, with some of the best restaurants in Scotland located here - ask your Tourlane Travel Expert for insider tips and recommendations, based on your tastes.
 Haggis is the dish that Scotland is most famous for - it’s made from sheep’s liver, heart, lungs, mixed with oats, herbs, spices, and suet, packed into sheep intestines.
 If that doesn’t sound appealing to you, you’ll be glad to hear that Scotland’s waters are packed with delicious fish.
 Expect to see Atlantic salmon, pollock, mussels, oysters, and lobster on the menu wherever you go.